 Now, you just need to assign this role to your IAM user.
 This probably means, assigning the policy to a role, adding the role to a group's permissions and adding the user to that group.

-- schema: also called databases in Athena documentation.
+- Schema: (optional, but highly recommended) Also called a "database" in Athena documentation.
 Listing tables and testing connections can take a long time in Athena if you don't specify a schema.

-- Query parameters: dditional database connection parameters in the format workGroup=value¶m=value
+- Query Parameters: (optional) Additional database connection parameters in the format